PhotoToolsPhotoTools

 Children need their own passport photos, and the same basic rules apply: only the child should appear in the photo, the background should be plain, and the face should be visible.
 For babies, the State Department allows a little more flexibility because a baby may not keep both eyes fully open.

-The practical setup is simple: lay the baby on a plain white or off-white sheet, photograph from above, and make sure there are no shadows on the face.
+The practical setup is simple: lay the baby on a plain white or off-white sheet, photograph from above, and make sure no shadows fall on the face.
 Another option is to cover a car seat with a plain white or off-white sheet and photograph the child seated.

 Final check before you submit